GenerativeGig/opensessionclub/README.md

 ## Bonus features

+- Chat opens on website 15 minutes before the session starts so that everyone has time to get on the required ways of communication etc.
+  - integrate or create from scratch?
 - Button to add date to calendar automatically (or semi automatically)
 - Add note to session (public or private)
 - All communication happens on the website (audio and video as well)